Sivashanmugamp/MyAngularLearning/README.md

 4. Once we installed all these three we are ready to create new project in Angular
 5. use this command to create a new angular app ## ng new <project name>
 6. This will ask few questions about do you need routing and which file extenstion you are going to use for CSS.
 Provide your choise and press enter.
+	- This will install require npm packages and dependencies that angular requires
 7. Navigate to the folder which we created now
 8. Use this command to edit/add the fils using visual studio code ## code .(. means current folder)
 9. To run the angular app use this command ## ng serve